 The HealGrief Actively Moving Forward program is free and aims to connect, support, and empower young adults up to and including age 30 to move forward in memory of the person they lost.

-There’s an app to make it easy for young adults to connect, which includes readings, videos, group and individual chats, and virtual support calls.
+The app makes it easy for young adults to connect and includes readings, videos, group chats, individual chats, and virtual support calls.

 Young adults are also able to connect, build friendships, and heal their grief together.

 A drawback is that the program requires a registration process and waiting for an invitation to be sent through the sign-up process.